vespCV/hornet3000/README.md

 The dataset is stored on [Kaggel](https://www.kaggle.com/datasets/marcoryvandijk/vespa-velutina-v-crabro-vespulina-vulgaris).

-Images for testing are not approved (classification might be inaccurate) and stored in the folder [test](https://github.com/vespCV/hornet3000/tree/main/test)
+Images for testing also include other insects and are stored in the folder [test](https://github.com/vespCV/hornet3000/tree/main/test)

 ## Model
 The model was trained with yolov10 in google [colab](https://github.com/vespCV/hornet3000/tree/main/colab "colab").
-Code based on https://github.com/computervisioneng/train-yolov10-custom-data-full-guide.
+YOLO is a fast and accurate object detector.
+It was chosen for this project due to its speed and simplicity, making it suitable for real-time hornet detection.
+Inspired by https://github.com/computervisioneng/train-yolov10-custom-data-full-guide.

 ## Validate the model
 ### Confusion matrix